'Mothers Of Murdered Sons & Daughters' Announce New Platform To Help Protect Children From Violence

 BALTIMORE (WJZ) — Mothers of Murdered Sons and Daughters announced a new platform on Monday to help protect children from crime and violence.

-The platform is called “not my child” and organizers are looking to receive more support to help mentor children to prevent the cycle of violence.READ MORE: Baltimore City Indoor Mask Mandate In Effect As More Businesses, Employers Requiring Proof of Vaccination
+The platform is called “not my child” and organizers are looking to receive more support to help mentor children to prevent the cycle of violence.READ MORE: Project Restore To Begin Accepting Applications In September, Governor Hogan Says

-Organizers said it’s parents and the community who are on the front lines to care for the younger generations.MORE NEWS: Baltimore County Hosts Mass Vaccination Clinics To Encourage Students To Get Covid-19 Vaccine
+Organizers said it’s parents and the community who are on the front lines to care for the younger generations.MORE NEWS: Maryland Schools Push To Vaccinate Eligible Children As Coronavirus Cases Rise; New School Mask Mandate Starts In Baltimore County Schools

 The new platform is set to launch in September.